saltysoup/a3-bootcamp-ce/Day2/inference-with-vllm-on-gke/README.md

 ## Optimize Performance for Gemma with vLLM and GPUs on GKE

 Now it's time to get your hands dirty.
-Your goal is to find an optimal setting (including both infrastructure options and vLLM configurations) for Gemma to achieve minimum Cost for 1k Tokens Generation($/1k tokens).
+Your goal is to find an optimal setting (including both infrastructure options and vLLM configurations) for Gemma to achieve minimum Cost for 1kMTokens Generation($/1M tokens).

 > Note: Settings provided in this lab is far from the optimal👻.